foopod/gamebraindrain/README.md

 Feel free to help yourself to my amazing ideas :D

-#Games for euphimisms for sex
+#Games for euphemisms for sex

 * Burping the worm in the mole hole
 * Parking the car (park the car in the garage, have to do it slowly, moaning intensifies)